databricks/sjsonnet/readme.md

 | staging/runbot-app.jsonnet | ~0.10s |  ~6.5s | ~67s |

-Sjsonnet was run as a long-lived daemon to keep the JVM warm, while go-jsonnet and google/jsonnet were run as subprocesses.
+Sjsonnet was run as a long-lived daemon to keep the JVM warm, while go-jsonnet and google/jsonnet were run as subprocesses, following typical usage patterns.
 The Sjsonnet command line which is run by all of these is defined in `MainBenchmark.mainArgs`.
 You need to change it to point to a suitable input before running a benchmark or the profiler.